spindogs/wp-platform/README.md

 You can then register this new post type in `functions.php` using the `setup()` method:

-    <?php
-    //functions.php
     App\PostType\Event::setup();

 There are a number of helpful features going on behind the scenes when you register your custom post types in this manner.
-In particular it means that if a CMS page URL is created with a matching URL of the post_type archive then Wordpress will automatically load the CMS page into the global `$post` variable.
+In particular it means that if a CMS page URL is created with a matching URL of the post_type rewrite slug then Wordpress will automatically load the CMS page into the global `$post` variable.

+For example, if your post_type has the rewrite slug `/events/` and a visitor accesses the archive page for this post_type then the platform will attempt to load a CMS page with the url `/events/`.

 This allows an editor to content manage fields on an archive page that is not possible with core Wordpress alone.

 ## Routing